openSdev/opensdev.github.io/_posts/2022-07-17-Linux_Kernel_Debugging_and_Development_with_QEMU.md

 We can debug the kernel with the help of QEMU, to avoid loosing work environment.

-Always better to build latest QEMU to get new feature for debugging NVMe driver.
+Always better to build latest QEMU to get new feature for debugging Linux Kernel.
 Here it goes....

 # Enable System Support #